$750 to overall male/female

-Vogel State Park and Amicalola State Park BOTH have some amazing cabins.
+Amicalola State Park has some amazing cabins/a full lodge.
 Amicalola has the lodge which is an EPIC place to stay.

-You then also have hotels in Blairsville some 6 miles down the road.
+You then also have hotels in Blairsville some 6 miles down the road from Vogel State Park.

-The shuttle takes you from the finish to the start.
+The shuttle takes you from the finish to the start BEFORE THE RACE!!!

 The shuttle will ONLY leave at the following times to return to the start.